-From 2009 to 2011 the club continued to grow in strength, however the same couldn’t be said for the Willetton Sports Club and after many years of mis-management the Canning Council took over the building and closed the doors of the Willetton Sports Club Inc. It all occurred over the off-season and if not for the hard work of Toni Brown, along with Glenn and Helen Hunter over their summer period, quashing the rumours and getting the message out and that Willetton JFC was ‘Alive and Kicking’, it too may have spelt the end for the club.
+From 2009 to 2011 the club continued to grow in strength, however the same couldn’t be said for the Willetton Sports Club Inc, who collapsed after 38 years of advocating for and partially financing many Willetton sports facilities we still use today.
+The Canning Council took over the building and closed the doors of the Willetton Sports Club.
+It all occurred over the off-season and if not for the hard work of Toni Brown, along with Glenn and Helen Hunter over their summer period, quashing the rumours and getting the message out and that Willetton JFC was ‘Alive and Kicking’, it too may have spelt the end for the club.
 But it seems we at Willetton JFC are made of tougher stuff and weathered the storm with our playing numbers increasing, the committee representation doubling and the bank balance looking healthy.

 The 2014 season would still have to be recognised as one of the Clubs most successful on field, winning three flags in one day – Year 7’s Plate Final, Year 8’s Blue Division and Year 9’s White Division.
 A feat which is envied by many clubs.

 One of the Clubs and East Fremantle Districts most successful teams completed a ‘4-peat’ in 2017 to win four Premierships in a row – 2014 (Year 8), 2015 (Year 9), 2016 (Year 10) and 2017 (Year 11)